Please have a read through our FAQs below and hopefully we have all the answers for you.

 - Running t-shirt and fancy-dress costume

-FRIDAY: included in your day ticket is entry into the Sunset Shuffle, all scheduled talks and music, a range of festival content and fantastic freebies from some of our exhibitors.
+FRIDAY: included in your day ticket is entry into the Sunset Shuffle and Night-Time Neon Run*, all scheduled talks and music, a range of festival content, a medal and fantastic freebies from some of our exhibitors.

 SATURDAY: included in your day ticket is entry into as many Saturday runs as you want (2.5k, 5k, 10k and half marathon), all scheduled talks and music, a range of festival content, a medal, running t-shirt and fantastic freebies freebies from some of our exhibitors.